 Ved Chirayath - Photographer and Founder

-Ved Chirayath, founder of vedphoto, uses cutting-edge photography to channel people’s scientific curiosity, produce scientifically relevant exhibitions and support student internships.
+Dr. Ved Chirayath, founder of vedphoto, uses cutting-edge photography to channel people’s scientific curiosity, produce scientifically relevant exhibitions and support student internships.
 Ved’s unconventional approach and experience as a fashion photographer and physicist has funded both photography exhibitions and scientific discoveries since he was in high-school, including the discovery of an extra-solar planet, documenting four new animal species in Madagascar, archival imaging of Mayan ruins and providing one of the highest-resolution images of the 2012 Venus transit and Super-moon.
-Currently, he is developing a novel imaging technology, Fluid Lensing, as a PhD Candidate in Aeronautics & Astronautics at Stanford University.

 His work has been featured in Stanford University exhibitions, conferences, television and publications including Vanity Fair, The New York Times, Women’s Wear Daily, The Moscow Times, Elle, Vogue and Portfolio among others.

 Vedphoto operates a little differently than most photography studios.
 I see every photo shoot as a chance to document a new experience, make it my own and perfect my skills.
 I do not charge for a photo shoot unless my client is satisfied with my work.
 If something was just not right that day, we schedule a reshoot.
 For my clients, this means you benefit from my perfectionist tendencies and strong work ethic whether it be for a framed print installation or capturing fleeting moments at your wedding.
 You can read my clients' testimonials here and in the guestbook.